thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ## Why is UI design important to both users and developers?

 When the UI elements of a web application are well-styled, they all have a similar visual look and feel.
 This allows a user to leverage their experience with past UI elements to learn new ones quickly.
-For example, finalizing a shopping card by providing credit card information is a potential risk for identity theft.
+For example, providing credit card information when checking out a shopping cart is a potential risk for identity theft.
 A user will feel more confident and are more likely to complete that interaction if they've already used a similar looking web form from a previous page.

-In short, when you're design a user interface, try to make it look as consistent as possible.
+In short, when you design a user interface, try to make it look as consistent as possible.

 ## How do you style common UI elements?